-asked the Chancellor of the Exchequer whether he will introduce legislation to empower the Chief Registrar of Friendly Societies to refuse to approve proposals for building society rules which are not in the interests of members.
+asked the Chancellor of the Exchequer if he will take steps to require the Chief Registrar of Friendly Societies to monitor the conduct of elections in building societies.